 Let’s say you are a combo aficionado, and have spent the better part of three months building up a Standard deck that fits right into your wheelhouse.
 Well if Wizards were to ban a card in your deck because it isn’t seen as fun, it would be hard for you not to take it as a personal attack.
 An example of this was a few months ago when Wizards re-banned Golgari Grave-Troll in Modern.
 Dredge was on the rise, but was still seeing nowhere near the levels of play that some of the other banned decks in recent memory had.
 Yet the deck was targeted because the Dredge mechanic itself was seen as unhealthy.
 I have played against several Dredge players over the years, and most of them felt they were been targeted because of their choice of deck and beloved play style, which is never what you want to see.

 Now I do see the value in bannings.
 Any TCG will come across busted interactions during its lifespan, either through unseen combos or the designers trying something new, and when this happens bans are sometimes the only answer.
-But the reason of for these bannings should be based on tangible concepts.
+But the reason for these bannings should be based on tangible concepts.
 If a deck is taking over the meta and you can see a lack of attendance at your events, then action should be taken.
-If people a failing to tune in to watch your large-scale events because of a lack of variety, then you can show why a banning may be necessary.
+If people are failing to tune in to watch your large-scale events because of a lack of variety, then you can show why a banning may be necessary.
 We all understand that WoTC is a business, and that if they can’t keep people invested in their product, they will lose money.
 But when we see Wizards altering the game in the name of fun, we can end up damaging the game.

 If I was to say I found Chalice of the Void unfun, which as a burn player is a very true statement, it wouldn’t carry much weight.
 We all know that the Chalice sees a lot of high level play in quite a few Tron decks, but still doesn’t rule the meta.
 But what if a large portion of the Magic community rallied behind me and condemned it.
 Even though it isn’t taking over the meta, because it is being seen as unfun, would it be targeted by a ban?
 If so, is that right?
 I hope you can see my point.
 If we can decide by consensus how magic should look and feel, then we run the risk of alienating people from the game because they don’t conform to the way we believe Magic should be played.
 That, more than anything, would spell the end for this fine game.